Tilings and traces

-All of the constructions in this paper are of the globally random flavor and so, although it will not be stated repeatedly that they are of global type, the reader should assume so throughout paper.
-The present work can be seen as an extension or alternative to the work \cite{ST:random}.
-What they both have in common is the use of Bratteli diagrams to organize tilings which can be constructed from applications of substitution rules defined on the same set of prototiles and the use of subshifts as a ``moduli space'' of all tilings which can be obtained from a finite set of substitution rules, whereon the shift dynamics become renormalization dynamics.
+What both of these approaches have in common is the use spaces of Bratteli diagrams to organize tilings which can be constructed from applications of substitution rules defined on the same set of prototiles, and the use of subshifts as a ``moduli space'' of all tilings which can be obtained from a finite set of substitution rules, whereon the shift dynamics become renormalization dynamics.
 In \cite{ST:random} the topology of the resulting tiling spaces was well-studied and exploited to obtain statistical results for the tilings.

-In this paper, the renormalization approach is combined with ideas from operator algebras to study the properties of the random substitution tilings, although they are close in spirit to the tools used by Bufetov in his study of deviation of ergodic integrals for several classes of systems \cite{bufetov:limit, bufetov:limitVershik, bufetov-solomyak:tilings}.
-What is gained from this point of view is that there is no need to have a full understanding of the topology of the tiling spaces constructed at random; what is lost is the access to topological information of the tiling spaces constructed in the construction.
+In this paper, the renormalization approach is applied to certain invariants (the traces) from operator algebras to study the properties of the random substitution tilings, although they are close in spirit to the tools used by Bufetov in his study of deviation of ergodic integrals for several classes of systems \cite{bufetov:limit, bufetov:limitVershik, bufetov-solomyak:tilings}.
+What is gained from this point of view is that there is no need to have a full understanding of the topology of the tiling spaces constructed at random, making computations easier to make, as section \ref{sec:experiments} here demonstrates; what is lost is the access to topological information of the tiling spaces constructed in the construction.